codesquad-members-2023/fe-max--shopping/readme.md

 ### Web Components and SCSS

-- SCSS cannot be hooked into Web Components.
+- SCSS cannot be naturally hooked into Web Components.

+#### Approach 1

-- Idea: _compile SCSS files into CSS (using dart-sass compiler) and import it as text in JS.
-Then, insert that CSS string into the Web Component._
+- **Compile SCSS files into CSS (using dart-sass compiler) and fetch it as text in JS.
+Then, insert that CSS string into the Web Component.**
 - Example

   ```zsh